 Grant a role to a single member non-authoritatively

-When adding access for individual users or service accounts, you often need to grant permissions without affecting other members who already have the same role.
+When adding access for individual users or service accounts, non-authoritative member grants let you add one identity at a time without affecting other role assignments.

 import * as pulumi from "@pulumi/pulumi";